taikedz/vefirewall/README.md

 * Add support for profiles
 	* sets of rules admins can switch between as required
-* Chain-level policy
+* Add chain-level policy
 	* allow the "inputs" and "outputs" files to specify their own policies
 * Save iptables configurations without external tool
-* Non-interactive mode - for running in cron jobs.
+* Add non-interactive mode - for running in cron jobs.
+* Allow use in conjunction with other firewall managers:
+	* Add support for firewalld and ufw
+	* Move rules to their own chains - vefwinput vefwoutput
+		* allow chains to specify post- or pre- loading